Trollied: Location

-Trollied episode 'The Wedding', was partly filmed at the cruise terminal at the Port of Dover, which was used as the location for the Dublin and Holyhead Ferry Ports in scenes which sees Gavin (Jason Watkins) and his friends panic they are going to miss his & Cheryl’s wedding.
+Trollied episode 'The Wedding', was partly filmed at the cruise terminal at the Port of Dover, which was used as the location for the Dublin and Holyhead Ferry Ports in scenes which sees Gavin (Jason Watkins) and the others panicking they are going to miss his & Cheryl’s (Sarah Parish) wedding.

 International broadcast

 Trollied was broadcast in Australia on Network Ten, first airing Thursday nights from 27 September 2012 at 11.15 pm.
 However, Network Ten stopped broadcasting the series, and instead, all seven series became available to view on the Australian streaming service Stan.
 Series 6 became available to the service as of 6 January 2017, while Series 7 started in April 2018.

 In the United States, the show airs on selected PBS affiliates.
-Although not a direct adaptation of "Trollied", the NBC network previewed their new comedy series "Superstore" on 30 November 2015.
-Many have seen "Superstore" as the American equivalent of "Trollied".
+Although not a direct adaptation of Trollied, NBC previewed their new comedy series Superstore on 30 November 2015.
+Many have seen Superstore as the American equivalent of Trollied.